whitep4nth3r/contentful-csv-import/README.md

 # How to import a CSV file into Contentful as entries using the Contentful Content Management API and JavaScript

+This currently assumes your content type is already set up and ready to import entries.

 ## Install dependencies

 ```bash